INN/docs/checklists/updating-child-themes.md

 - [ ] What is the current version of Largo?
 What version was this child theme built for?
 [What has changed since then?](https://github.com/INN/Largo/releases)
 - [ ] Is the site already using the LESS customizer?
 - [ ] Does the theme include many custom functions?
 What do they do?
+- [ ] Does the theme include any custom partials or templates?
+What do they override?
+Can they be removed?
 - [ ] Document requirements in the theme's README.md.

 ### Cleanup: